 The ABPTS specialist certification online portal allows you to follow the progress of your initial and recertification applications and keep up with announcements and deadlines.

 6. Take the Exam (And Don't Skip Preparation)

 ABPTS oversees a valid, reliable examination program that helps to ensure candidates possess the knowledge and skills associated with each specialist area.
 You can put yourself in the best possible position to succeed on the examination if you understand how the exam is built and take time to prepare by reviewing the Description of Specialty Practice for your chosen concentration.
 This page connects you with the important details.
 Once you've taken the examination, your results will be emailed to you by June 30, and then made available through the online application portal.

 7. Congratulations!
 You're Certified!

-Time to celebrate!
-And it's also time to find out more about how you can best leverage your new credential and connect with the physical therapy specialist community.
+Time to celebrate (we honor new specialists each year at the APTA Combined Sections Meeting)!
+It's also time to find out more about how you can best leverage your new credential and connect with the physical therapy specialist community.